 A master’s program in ESL will focus on improving and building on the skills learned in the undergraduate program.
-You will learn about the relationship between society and language, foundations for ESL, and contemporary theories that examine how people develop language.
+You will learn about the relationship between society and language, the foundations for ESL, and contemporary theories that examine how people develop language.

-Master’s in education
+Master’s in reading and literacy

 A master’s degree in reading and literacy will propel you into graduate coursework that can be used for your career.
 Whether you are already a licensed teacher and want to further your knowledge, or a continuing student with dreams of becoming a reading specialist this program will focus on foundational research, the principles of reading and writing, and cultural influences on literacy.